saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 > Check back in a few hours to monitor the progress of your SQL MI provisioning.
 If the provisioning goes on for longer than 7 hours, you may need to issue a support ticket in the Azure portal to request the provisioning process be unblocked by Microsoft support.

-### Task 5: Install SSMS on the Jump Box
+### Task 5: Prepare the Jump Box

 In this Task, you will install SQL Server Management Studio on the JumpBox.
 You will utilize this tool to manage the SQL Server 2008 R2 instance and eventually the SQL MI instance.
+You will also obtain a copy of the lab repository.

 1. On your JumpBox VM blade, select **Connect** and **RDP** from the top menu.